cloud-bulldozer/benchmark-operator/docs/kube-burner.md

-# Kube-burner
+pre# Kube-burner

 ## What is kube-burner?

-kube-burner is a tool that allows a user to perform scalability tests across Kubernetes and OpenShift clusters by creating thousands of objects.
+Kube-burner is a tool that allows a user to perform scalability tests across Kubernetes and OpenShift clusters by creating thousands of objects.
 Kube-burner is developed in it's own repository at https://github.com/cloud-bulldozer/kube-burner
-This ripsaw integration is meant to run certain workloads useful to measure certain performance KPIs of a cluster.
+This ripsaw integration is meant to run only some workloads useful to measure certain performance KPIs of a cluster.

 ## Running kube-burner